 Nursing, which is supposedly “the most natural thing in the world,” often doesn’t come very naturally at all.
 It takes time, patience, experience, and support, which most new moms don’t have, making the transition difficult, discouraging, and sometimes futile.
 I am happy to report that after much trial and error, I successfully breastfed both my daughters for at least the first 14 months.

 Learn From My Experience If you’re having your own breastfeeding challenges, the following tips and recommendations will hopefully help you overcome any difficulties so you can share this special time with your baby.

 - Get support.
 This is key.
 I always say, would you go to court without a lawyer?
 Help is available in many forms.
 Typically, a lactation consultant will visit your hospital room after your baby is born.
-If you have a homebirth (like me), you can hire a postpartum doula or visit your local La Leche League.
+If you have a homebirth (like me), you can visit your local La Leche League.
 I took all the help I could get, even when I had my second daughter.
 Each baby is different and your body reacts differently after each birth.
 Your nursing experience with your first baby, positive or negative, doesn’t necessarily have any bearing on your next.

 - Take care of yourself.
 This is likely the most difficult tip on this list.
 Telling a new mom to care for herself is like telling ice not to melt.
 It just won’t happen!
 But, as a nursing mom, you have to make sure you are paying attention to what your body needs so you can provide what your baby needs.
 This includes getting enough rest, staying hydrated, remaining calm, and eating healthy.